MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/portable/the-wpdmultitransportdriver-sample.md

-To explore the capabilities of a multitransport driver and to test actual transport switching, you can install the [Device Enabling Kit](http://go.microsoft.com/fwlink/p/?linkid=146334) from the WHDC Web site and use the MTP simulator (*MtpSimUi.exe)* application.
+To explore the capabilities of a multitransport driver and to test actual transport switching, you can install the [Media Transfer Protocol Porting Kit](https://www.microsoft.com/download/details.aspx?id=19153) and use the MTP simulator (*MtpSimUi.exe)* application.
 By using this application, you can install Microsoft's MTP driver, connect or disconnect from the emulated device, and switch transports.

 ## <span id="related_topics"></span>Related topics